Skip to main content

 Xiaomi smartphone sale

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured form, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit templating engine, which allows it to output results in arbitrary form, as well as in structured formats like CSV or JSON

 Result format: